 Andrew is responsible for the development and management of projects in support of the college’s estates strategy.

-His office is located on the second floor of staircase OB1 on the main college site, next to the Gilbert Library (OB1/18).
+His office is located on the ground floor of staircase OB1 on the main college site.

-His office hours are from 8.30am to 5pm Wednesday and Thursday, and 8am-2.30pm on Fridays.
+His office hours are from 8.30am to 5pm, Monday to Wednesday.
 Appointments are preferred (please call or email).